Ancient cave formations found in Israel provided the first

-migrate out of Africa, researchers say.
+migrate out of Africa, according to researchers in 2007.

 A team of Israeli scientists studied stalactites and

 Desert in southern Israel.
 They found that the growth patterns of the formations, which only develop in the

-presence of rainwater, revealed a major cluster of unusually rainy
+presence of rain water, revealed a major cluster of unusually rainy

-periods beginning some 140,000 years ago, the scientists said.
+periods beginning some 140,000 years ago.

-"We found that the period of enhanced rainfall
+settlements in the Middle East.
+The scientists found that the period of enhanced rainfall

-growth of speleothems … occurred roughly 140,000 to 110,000 years
+growth of speleothems occurred roughly between 140,000 to 110,000 years

-ago, with its height being 130,000 to 125,000 years ago," said Anton
+ago, with its height being 130,000 to 125,000 years ago.

 These dates correspond with modern human settlements

 slightly farther north in Israel's Carmel region and near Nazareth.